IGLUE: A Benchmark for Transfer Learning across Modalities, Tasks, and Languages: Experimental Details

 \rparagraph{Fine-Tuning Setup} To increase accessibility to the benchmark by practitioners with limited computing resources, we fix the number of epochs for which we train our baselines so that they can be trained in less than 12 hours per dataset.\footnote{Except for M$^3$P, which is twice as big as the other models.} In particular, we set up each task based on prior work~\cite{Lu_2020_CVPR,bugliarello-etal-2021-multimodal} as follows. \begin{itemize}[noitemsep, topsep=1pt] \item \textbf{Visual Entailment.} We treat XVNLI as a three-way classification problem, and apply a linear layer from the pooled representation of each Transformer encoder.
 We fine-tune each model using a binary cross-entropy loss with a batch size of 128 for 10 epochs.
 We use a learning rate of 2e-5 and max token length of 80. \item \textbf{Visual QA.} As in~\citet{Hudson_2019_CVPR}, we treat GQA as a multi-label classification task by assigning a score to each answer according to its relevancy to the ground truth answer.
 We apply a two-layer MLP with a GeLU activation~\citep{hendrycks2016gelu} function in between on top of the pooled representation.
 We fine-tune on the \emph{balanced} split of GQA using a binary cross-entropy loss against 1{,}842 labels with a batch size of 256 for 5 epochs.
 We use a learning rate of 4e-5 and max token length of 40. \item \textbf{Visual Reasoning.} We cast this task as a binary classification problem: Given the two pooled representations from encoding the textual description with each of the two images independently, we concatenate and feed them into an MLP (same as for GQA) to predict a True or False label.
 We fine-tune using a binary cross-entropy loss with a batch size of 64 for 20 epochs.
 We use a learning rate of 1e-5 and max token length of 80. \item \textbf{Image--Text Retrieval.} We train a four-way linear classifier against the pooled representations from the true image-caption pair and three hard negatives determined offline.
 We optimise our models using a cross-entropy loss, except for UC$^2$ for which we found the authors' triplet loss to work better (see \cref{sec:supplementary}).
 We train with a batch size of 64 for 10 epochs for xFlickr\&CO; and for 2 epochs on the larger WIT.
 We use a learning rate of 2e-5 and max token length of 80. \end{itemize}

 \rparagraph{Few-shot Setup} We follow the same setup as in the above described fine-tuning procedure, with the exception of searching across three values for the base learning rate \{1e-5, 5e-5, 1e-4\} and always training for 20 epochs.
-The batch size is adjusted according to the number of data points available for a given split (\cref{tab:few-shot-bs}).
+The batch size is adjusted according to the number of data points available for a given split (\cref{tab:few-shot-bs}), and models are initialised from the English fine-tuned parameter set.
 For each run, we select the checkpoint that achieves the largest validation performance for evaluation on the test sets.

 While the validation sets are in English for every dataset except for xGQA, we found no significant difference in using machine translations of each validation set for checkpoint selection.
 Therefore, we decided to report results using the original validation sets as this more closely matches the few-shot scenario.
 Nevertheless, we release the corresponding translations for each dataset for future extensions.